 CMiS – A Community for Minorities in STEM (CMiS) at the University of Oregon focuses on fostering a supportive and inclusive community for ethnic and cultural minorities in all disciplines of science, technology and mathematics.

-UOWGS – UO Women in Graduate Studies organization strives for gender equality by focusing on the professional development of women in all disciplines of science to enable them to become successful contributors to their fields.
+UOWGS – UO Women in Graduate Science organization strives for gender equality by focusing on the professional development of women in all disciplines of science to enable them to become successful contributors to their fields.

 LGBT+ in STEM – Aims to create a community for LGBT+ people in the science, technology, engineering, and mathematics (STEM) fields, while providing education around LGBT+ issues for all people in the STEM fields.